xtools-at/esp5791/README.md

 ## _Deploy_ your PBT - the smart contract

-See the README in the `hardhat` directory.
+This package includes a ready-to-deploy PBT contract based on [Chiru Labs' PBT implementation](https://github.com/chiru-labs/PBT) and [OpenZeppelin's ERC721 NFT contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) with additional management capabilities.
+Also check out our [demo contract on Etherscan](https://goerli.etherscan.io/token/0xfad7eab70ed7569aa54afd7b11bb376d948b2665).

+The general interaction flow looks like this:

+- deploy token contract
+- setup _chip address to token id_ mapping using `seedChipToTokenMapping(address[] chipAddresses, uint256[] tokenIds)`
+- transfer or mint a token with a chip signature using `transferTokenWithChip(bytes signatureFromChip, uint256 blockNumberUsedInSig)`

+### Token deployment and management

+- switch to `hardhat` directory: `cd hardhat`
+- install dependencies: `yarn`
+- copy `.env.example` to `.env` and put your own values in
+- compile contracts: `yarn compile` or `npx hardhat compile`
+- deploy token contract:
+  `npx hardhat deploy --network goerli --name "My Token" --symbol "ABC" --uri "https://example.com/path-to-token-metadata/"`
+  - if you've changed the contract name, you also need to pass in `--contract MyCustomContract`
+  - use your desired network instead of `goerli`.
+Check `hardhat.config.ts` for all available network keys
+- (recommended) verify contract source code on Etherscan:
+  `npx hardhat verify --network goerli YOUR_CONTRACT_ADDRESS "My Token" "ABC" "https://example.com/path-to-token-metadata/"`
+  - you need to use the _exact_ same input as when deploying here
+- setup _chip address to token id_ mapping:
+  `npx hardhat seed --network goerli --address YOUR_CONTRACT_ADDRESS --chips "0x123,0x234" --tokenids "1,2"`
+- additional commands to manage the token contract:
+  - transfer or mint a token using a chip signature: `npx hardhat transfer --network goerli --address YOUR_CONTRACT_ADDRESS --signature 0xABC --block 42069`
+  - get token mapping data for a given chip address: `npx hardhat token --network goerli --address YOUR_CONTRACT_ADDRESS --chip 0x123`
+  - add new admin wallet to token contract:
+    `npx hardhat admin --network goerli --address YOUR_CONTRACT_ADDRESS --admin 0x777`
+  - update token metadata uri:
+    `npx hardhat uri --network goerli --address YOUR_CONTRACT_ADDRESS --uri "https://example.com/new-path-to-metadata/"`
+  - replace existing defective chips:
+    `npx hardhat update --network goerli --address YOUR_CONTRACT_ADDRESS --oldchips "0x123,0x234" --newchips "0x888,0x999"`

+### Token metadata

 This repo does _not_ include packages to generate public **token metadata** or provide respective endpoints for your ERC721 PBT.
-You can find some inspiration on that topic in my research repo for interactive NFTs [snakes-on-a-chain](https://github.com/deptagency/snakes-on-a-chain).
+You can find some inspiration on in my research repo for interactive NFTs [snakes-on-a-chain](https://github.com/deptagency/snakes-on-a-chain), or just make your metadata available as JSON files on a static file host or IPFS.
+See [here](https://docs.opensea.io/docs/metadata-standards) on more details on the structure of NFT metadata.

+### Notes

+Hardhat dev environment based on [PaulRBerg's Hardhat Template](https://github.com/paulrberg/hardhat-template), refer to that repo's README for specific questions on how to use the tools.

 ---